 If you had the idea for the Shower Shirt today, what would you have done differently?

 For the most part, I would have created the product the same way.
 We have a great, quality product which works and stands the ‘test of time’ for our multiple patient populations.
 Though in hindsight, there are several ‘action items’ surrounding The SHOWER SHIRT® I would have done differently.
-Two of those were the website and initial brochure.
+So two of those were the website and initial brochure.
 Knowing what I know now, I would have done a better job researching our initial website designer and printer as we heavily overpaid for both of those much needed marketing initiatives.
 I guess that’s trial and error by a lot of start-up companies.
 We focused on creating the perfect product.
 We fell short researching the appropriate vendors for the marketing needs surrounding that perfect product.

 What can we buy the Shower Shirt?